mgechev/blog.mgechev.com/_drafts/2017-01-17-angular-in-production.md

 The product targets young kids and their parents.
 It's purpose is to motivate kids to learn maths by earning rewards.
 The application had an iOS version with hundreds of thousands of users and we wanted to provide similar experience in the browser.
 We bet on mobile-first approach, since we were targeting kids playing on their tablets and phones.

+The application has two main modules:

+- An intro flow which includes a few screen explaining what the application is all about, sign-in and sign-up.
+- Main application which includes a quiz functionality, screen for choosing a reward, module for parent supervision, etc.

 In the end because of various business reasons the project's development was discontinued.

 # Choosing the tech stack

 Once the entire team got familiar with the business goals and the requirements we had to choose the tech stack.
-Our main motivation behind it was to be:
+Our main criterias behind it were:

 - A good fit for the business goals.
 - Help us to reuse previous experience we had.